OfficeDev/office-js-docs/reference/openspec.md

-# Open API specifications
+# API open specifications

-Thank you for your interest in learning more about the new APIs and features that we are designing.
-We will make early versions of the API specifications available here for community feedback.
-Your input will go a long way toward ensuring that the final design meets the use cases that are important to you.
+The Office JavaScript API open specifications provide information about new JavaScript APIs that are being designed for Excel, Word, and other host applications.
+You can review the open specifications in [branches](https://github.com/OfficeDev/office-js-docs/branches/all) of the **OfficeDev/office-js-docs** GitHub repository to learn about APIs that are planned for future releases and can provide feedback about the planned API features and design by logging issues in the GitHub repository.

-The features described here might be in different stages of development, such as early design or public preview.
-When the feature is generally available, the content will be removed from this page and we will update our documentation to include the details of the new feature.
+**Important**: Features described in the API open specifications may be in various stages of development, such as early design or public preview, and are subject to change.
+When an API feature becomes generally available, related documentation is removed from the open specification and added to the [Office Add-ins documentation](https://docs.microsoft.com/en-us/office/dev/add-ins/).

->**Important:** The features listed here are still in the design and review phase and are not yet generally available.
-These features and APIs are subject to change.

 ## New Excel JavaScript APIs

 Join us in reviewing our design for new Excel JavaScript APIs.

-**See the [Excel JavaScript open design page](https://github.com/OfficeDev/office-js-docs/tree/ExcelJs_OpenSpec) to learn more and provide your feedback.**
+**See the [Excel JavaScript open specification page](https://github.com/OfficeDev/office-js-docs/tree/ExcelJs_OpenSpec) to learn more and provide your feedback.**

 ## New Word JavaScript APIs (1.3)

-The Word JavaScript API 1.3 update contains the largest set of changes we've implemented since this API was introduced.
-With the new API, you’ll be able to:
+Using the Word JavaScript API 1.3, you’ll be able to:

 * Create and access list objects
 * Create and access table objects